andyt530/MCW-Intelligent-vending-machines/Hands-on-lab/HOL-step-by-step-Intelligent-vending-machines.md

 ## Abstract

-In this hands-on lab, you will implement an IoT solution for intelligent vending machines, leveraging facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.
+In this hands-on lab, you will implement an IoT solution for intelligent vending machines, using facial feature recognition and Azure Machine Learning, to gain a better understanding of building cloud-based machine learning apps and real-time analytics with SQL Database in-memory and columnar indexing.

 At the end of this hands-on lab, you will be better able to build IoT solutions leveraging cloud-based machine learning services and real-time analytics.